CNA Classes are a Minimum of 75 Hours

 How Long Is A CNA Program?

 Because a CNA is considered an entry level job with a nurse overseeing work, the requirements for certification are not as lengthy and demanding as some of the other education requirements in the healthcare field.
 The United States government has passed a federal law stating that the obligatory training hours to become a CNA are set at a minimum of 75 hours.
-This 75 hour requirement must consist of at least 24 hours of hands-on clinical training and 51 classroom hours.
+This 75 hour requirement must consist of at least 24 hours of hands-on clinical experience and 51 classroom hours.

 Steps to Become a CNA

-The steps to become a CNA are pretty simple and are usually broken up into three parts in standard CNA training programs, and have an impact how long long CNA classes last for a candidate.
+The steps to become a CNA are pretty simple and are usually broken up into three parts in standard CNA instruction programs, and have an impact how long long CNA classes last for a candidate.
 An aspiring CNA must then successfully complete their states’ CNA Exam.
 The CNA then will need to register and stay up to date with their state’s CNA Registry.
 The three training steps are:

 - Theory/Classroom Learning

 Upon successful completion of a program, students will be eligible to then sit for the certified nursing assistant competency exam.

 During the theory part of instruction, students will be introduced to many of the aspects of patient care.
 These include subjects such as basic fundamentals, patient safety, infection control, providing direct patient care, documentation, cognitive function, end of life care, and legal/ethical issues.
 This first step is an integral part of the training process and lays the groundwork for all the training that continues after.